afif-ishamsyah/globalcompany/README.md

 6. With the "company" dataset, click on "upload data", and find your companies_sorted.nt.
 Wait until it finish uploading.
 It should give upload complete feedback.

 III.
 Django
-1. Open anaconda prompt
+1. Open anaconda prompt.
-2. Make sure you have these libraries : django and SPARQLWrapper
+2. Make sure you have these libraries : django and SPARQLWrapper.
-3. Enter directory /globalcompany
+3. Enter directory /globalcompany.
-4. Run command : python manage.py runserver
+4. Run command : python manage.py runserver.
 5. Pay attention on the locahost port given by manage.py.
-Usually it use localhost:8000
+Usually it use localhost:8000.
-6. Go to url : localhost:port/companyinfo/
+6. Go to url : localhost:port/companyinfo/.
 7. Search a company.
-Enjoy
+Enjoy.

-Credits : https://github.com/r4isstatic/csv-to-ttl/blob/master/csv-ttl-convert-v1.py as template to convert csv to ntriples
+Credits : https://github.com/r4isstatic/csv-to-ttl/blob/master/csv-ttl-convert-v1.py as template to convert csv to ntriples.